5 ways solo travel helps you meet new people

 Small group travel as a gateway

-Part of what drives some solo travellers is the ultimate goal of going it fully alone.
+Part of what drives some solo travellers is the ultimate goal of going at it fully alone.
 But let’s be real — that is pretty stressful in some destinations especially for first-timers.
 They say figuring things out for yourself builds character, but it also chews up energy and can get in the way of a good time.
 What if you had a friendly local guide to lean on instead?
 Ours handle all kinds of logistics as part of the tour, but they also help pave the way for solo excursions and moments that’d be hard to come by on your own.
+Plus, ours come with specialized training and deep, locally informed knowledge that’ll turn you into a resident expert in no time.

 Sharing is caring for solo travellers too

 More importantly, we believe that travel is a two-way street.
 Often our desire to go abroad, especially when solo, starts with what we want to get out of it.
 All of our tours are designed to be as uplifting for you as they are the communities we visit.
-You’ll see and experience this most profoundly at community tourism projects run by our non-profit partner, Planeterra.
-Time spent at places like Ccaccaccollo Women's Weaving Cooperative in Peru or the Panauti Community Homestay in Nepal, offers a fulfilling experience for you that empowers the local community in myriad ways.
+You’ll see and experience this most profoundly at community tourism stops run by our non-profit partner, Planeterra.
+Time spent at places like Parque de la Papa or the Parwa Community Restaurant in Peru, gives you a mutually beneficial experience that empowers the surrounding rural communities.

 Really get to know the local people

 One of the biggest reasons we travel is to see and enjoy people beyond the ones we already know.
 We can learn so much by casually chatting about our lived experiences and common ground.
-Our suggestion for solo travellers who want to immerse themselves in a destination without feeling like a tourist, is to opt for a homestay.
+Our suggestion for solo travellers who want to immerse themselves in a destination without feeling like a tourist, is to choose adventures that include shared meals or a homestay.

 Previous Article